Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 # Contributors
 {:numbered="false"}

-The original design and rationale behind the SRT protocol belongs to Marc Cymontkowski and Jean Dube.

 This specification is heavily based on the SRT Protocol Technical Overview written by Jean Dube and Steve Matthews.

-In alphabetical order, the contributors to the pre-IETF SRT project and specification at Haivision are: Marc Cymontkowski, Jean Dube, Mikolaj Malecki, Steve Matthews, Maria Sharabayko, Maxim Sharabayko, Adam Yellen.
+In alphabetical order, the contributors to the pre-IETF SRT project and specification at Haivision are: Marc Cymontkowski, Roman Diouskine, Jean Dube, Mikolaj Malecki, Steve Matthews, Maria Sharabayko, Maxim Sharabayko, Adam Yellen.

-The contributors at South Korea Telekom are Jeongseok Kim and Joonwoong Kim.
+The contributors to this specification at South Korea Telekom are Jeongseok Kim and Joonwoong Kim.

 We can't list all the contributors to the open-sourced implementation of SRT on GitHub.
 But we appreciate the help, contribution, integrations and feedback of the